South Park controversies: Departure of Isaac Hayes

-On March 13, 2006, nearly two months after suffering a stroke, Isaac Hayes, the voice of the character Chef, quit South Park.
+On March 13, 2006, nearly two months after having a stroke, Isaac Hayes, the voice of the character Chef, quit South Park.
 The character was subsequently killed off in the episode "The Return of Chef", which aired two years before Hayes' own death.
 A press release cited his objections to the show's attitudes toward and depiction of various religions.
 While the press release did not specifically mention "Trapped in the Closet", Parker and Stone assert that he quit because of the episode and its treatment of Scientology, as Hayes was a member.
 Stone commented that Hayes practiced a double standard regarding the treatment of religion on South Park: "[We] never heard a peep out of Isaac in any way until we [lampooned] Scientology.
 He wants a different standard for religions other than his own, and to me, that is where intolerance and bigotry begin".
 Fox News suggested that, because he was still suffering from the effects of his stroke, Hayes was hospitalized and not in a position to make a rational decision to leave the show.
 Fox also reported that Hayes left the show because of pressure from fellow Scientologists and that the decision was not voluntary, noting that Hayes had previously defended the episode after an amicable discussion with Parker and Stone about its content.
 Moreover, the original press release announcing his departure was put out by someone not authorized to represent him.
 In a 2016 oral history of South Park in The Hollywood Reporter, Hayes's son, Isaac Hayes III, confirmed that the decision to leave the show was made by Hayes's entourage while Hayes was unable to make such decisions on his own.